uadmin/uadmin/docs/api.rst

         AssignedToID uint
     }

+Go to the main.go.
+Inside the main function, create a Schema List Modifier that calls the Todo model.
+Place it after the docs.FormModifier declaration.

+.. code-block:: go

+    func main(){
+        // Some codes

-    // AssignedToListFilter is a function that assigns the user ID to the query.
+        // ListModifier is based on a function that assigns the user ID to the
-    // If they match, the user can see the record assigned to him. func AssignedToListFilter(m *uadmin.ModelSchema, u *uadmin.User) (string, []interface{}) {
+        // query.
+If they match, the user can see the record assigned to him. docS.ListModifier = func(m *uadmin.ModelSchema, u *uadmin.User) (string, []interface{}) {
             // Check whether the user is not an admin if !u.Admin {
                 // Returns the AssignedToID with the value of UserID return "assigned_to_id = ?", []interface{}{u.ID}
             }
             // Returns nothing
             return "", []interface{}{}
         }

-Inside the main function, create a Schema List Modifier that calls the Todo model.
-Place it after the docs.FormModifier declaration.

-.. code-block:: go

-    func main(){
-        // Some codes

-        // Assigns AssignedToListFilter to the ListModifier
-        docS.ListModifier = models.AssignedToListFilter
     }

 Login your admin account and create at least five records with the AssignedTo value.